Registration Deadline: Oct 29, 2019

 If your student is good at getting homework done on time, and takes pride in her work, then it is possible that her UW grade could be higher than the AP Exam score.
 Of course, you can’t get higher than a 5 on the AP Exam.

-About 50% of the students in my class got a 5 on the AP Exam last year.
+A large percentage of the students in my class got a 5 on the AP Exam over these past few years.
 90% got a 3 or greater.
 Those are really high scores.
 Future results are not guaranteed.
 Your student’s score will depend on your student.

 It is tough to decide what to do.
 It would almost be easier if you didn’t have choice, right?